Finance your home or business with help from one of the world’s largest banks.

 HSBC offers a few different types of lending products for both individuals and businesses, including:

 - Personal lines of credit.
 While HSBC doesn’t offer any personal loan options, Premier account holders may still be eligible for a line of credit of up to $25,000.
 The exact amount you can borrow, as well as your APR, will depend on your credit and the type of account you hold.

 - Mortgages and refinancing.
 HSBC has both mortgages and mortgage refinancing available to its borrowers.
-With a variety of mortgage structures available — as well as two different types of cash out refinancing — you may be able to find a good mortgage deal with HSBC.
+With a variety of mortgage structures to choose from — as well as two different types of cash-out refinancing — you may be able to find a competitive mortgage offer with HSBC.

 Why should I consider taking out an HSBC loan?

 - More than just loans.
 HSBC is a large international bank that offers multiple bank products, including credit cards and money transfer services.

 - Focus on home loans.
 While HSBC has business loans and personal lines of credit, it’s main focus is on its home loans.
 A dedicated mortgage consultant will be there to help you apply, and you may even qualify for a hefty rate discount of 0.5% with the right account.

 - Tools and resources.
 If you’re borrowing a home loan, HSBC has some useful tools to find home equity rates, calculate your payments and more.